 Cost varies greatly, especially given the number of remote learning and development options available.
 While eLearning courses are typically more affordable and easily worked into a manager’s schedule, in-person courses offer the benefit of interaction, personalized feedback, and, often, more in-depth practice.

-It’s also important to consider whether you, as a manager or as an HR professional, value certification or credit hours for the time undertaken.
-The accreditation may add value and incentive for completion, as well as the name of the institution offering the training.
+It’s also important to consider whether you, your C-suite, management teams, and HR professionals value certification or credit hours for the time undertaken.
+The accreditation may add value and incentive for course engagement, as well as the name of the institution offering the training.

 You should also consider whether your managers will feel more compelled to complete the learning experience offered by a big name like Harvard to make up for the additional expense.

-Now that you know what to consider before selecting a program let’s go over some of the best employee engagement training programs available.
+Now that you know what to consider before selecting a program for management let’s go over some of the best employee engagement training programs available today.

 1. Gallup engagement champions